Back to Top

 Dyscalculia

 Dyscalculia is a specific learning difficulty that affects a child’s ability to understand numbers and mathematical concepts.
-Sometimes referred to as “maths dyslexia,” it impacts more than just arithmetic — it can influence everyday tasks like telling time, handling money, or measuring ingredients.
+It goes beyond just arithmetic — it can also impact everyday activities like telling time, handling money, or measuring ingredients.

 Children with dyscalculia often have average or above-average intelligence, but struggle with numbers in ways that don’t match their abilities in other subjects.